ipatch/dotfiles/config/firefox/README.md

 toolkit.legacyUserProfileCustomizations.stylesheets
 ```

-then place the `userChrome.css` within the firefox profile directory. the profile directory is a different location for each of the three mmajor OSes, and can be found by opening either the `about: profiles` or the `about:config`
+then place the `userChrome.css` within the firefox profile directory. the profile directory is a different location for each of the three major OSes, and can be found by opening either the `about: profiles` or the `about:config`

 i pulled this information from the following [blog post][ul1]